 But viewed from the present, Reilly’s legacy in California history is certainly mixed.

-His denial of his roots in Sunnyside means the neighborhood—now home to many LGBT families, and others who support their rights—can perhaps return the favor and repudiate him as one of its own.
+His denial of his roots in Sunnyside means the neighborhood—now home to many LGBTQ families, and others who support their rights—can perhaps return the favor and repudiate him as one of its own.

 LINKS for further reading